easegress-io/easegress/doc/cookbook/pipeline.md

       loadBalance:
         policy: roundRobin' | egctl object create
 ```
 * The `pipeline-demo` above will execute `rateLimiter` filter first, then `proxy`.
 So the `proxy` filter can forward the request with the header `X-Adapt-Key` setting by `requestAdaptor`.

 ### JumpIf

-* Easegress' filter supports return execution result string message.
+* Easegress' filter returns a string message as execution result.
 If it's empty, that means these filters handle the request without failure.
-Otherwise, Easegress will
+Otherwise, Easegress will use these no-empty result strings as the basis for the `JumpIf` mechanism.
 * The Pipeline supports `JumpIf` mechanism[2].
 We use it to avoid some chosen filters' execution when something goes wrong.

 ```bash
 $ cat pipeline-demo.yaml